easydatapy/easydata/docs/advanced.rst

 ----------------
-We already got to know item and data processors in the :ref:`getting-started` section and here we will explain how to use named item and data processors from blocks or models that were dynamically added in a custom model initialization.
+We already got to know item and data processors in the :ref:`getting-started` section and here we will explain how to use named item and data processors from blocks or models that were dynamically added through a custom model initialization.

 For starters lets create *block models* without named item processors.